 - Progressive Liberals: Somewhat rarer (and usually smaller) than any other type of (non-fringe) party on this list, but they still show up often enough to be worth mentioning here.
 They have a very progressive stance on social issues and often a slightly-right-of-centre economic programme.
 They are also known for their fondness for electoral reform; many Progressive Liberal parties have 'Democratic' in their name for this reason, and indeed they are, in many ways, comparable to the Democratic Party in the US.
-They are often seen as sophisticated, nuanced and pragmatic; this image mostly attracts votes from the intellectual elite.
-A Progressive Liberal party will often work together with more or less anyone except the Far Right and the Far Left, but they're often especially cosy with the Greens, with whom they share their progressive social agenda.
+Their image of sophistication, nuance, and pragmatism attracts big swaths of the intellectual elite to them.
+A Progressive Liberal party will often work together with almost anyone except the Far Right and the Far Left, but they're often especially cosy with the Greens, with whom they share their progressive social agenda.

 - Social Democrats: Almost always the principal left-wing party, and the direct opponents of the Classical Liberals and/or Conservatives.
-They will often have "Labour" or "Workers'" in their name, indicating their roots in the 19th century working class struggle for higher wages, decent working conditions and a social safety net.
+They will often have "Labour" or "Workers'" in their name, indicating their roots in the 19th-century working-class struggle for higher wages, decent working conditions, and a social safety net.
 (In former Soviet Bloc countries, instead, they often are direct descendants of the Party.)
 They are clearly on the left, but not radically so, on both economic and social issues.
-Many of them made a move to the economic right in The '90s (the "Third Way"), but most of them have returned to their left-wing roots since.
+Many of them made a move to the economic right in The '90s (the "Third Way"), but most have returned to their left-wing roots since.